-Hand Therapy provides relief for people suffering from injuries or illness that affects the hand and wrist.
+Hand Therapy provides relief for people suffering from injuries or illness that affects the hand, wrist, and upper extremity of the human body.
 These conditions can be painful and restrict the fine motor skills needed to perform daily tasks.
-Twin Boro Physical Therapy has an established reputation for providing advanced, evidence-based care that meets the needs of each individual patient.
-For patients in need of hand therapy, Twin Boro Physical Therapy has the experience and expertise necessary to address the various conditions that may cause problems.
-Twin Boro Physical Therapy is dedicated to providing patients with the best outcome to help return to the greatest possible range of motion and activity.
+At Twin Boro Physical Therapy, we have an established reputation for providing advanced, evidence-based care that meets the needs of each individual patient.

 What Is Hand Therapy?